The-Scripters-Guild/ForgeWiki/scripting/nodes/traits-ai/trait-ai-weapon-damage.md

 # Trait AI: Weapon Damage

+## Description
+Affects how much damage AI Unit deals with their weapons.
+A Scalar of 1.0 is default.
+Higher values mean the AI Unit deals more damage.

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}